AnonyFriday/_PROJECT_SocialMediaWeb/README.md

 - Users can scroll through posts of people looking for relationship.
 - **Users** can make posts. **Original posters** can delete and modify their posts.
 - Ability to filter posts/users by gender, location.
-- "Love" button to save post for later
+- "Love" button to save post for later.
-- Comments (1 layer nested comment, each new comment can reply to one parent)
+- Comments (1 layer nested comment, each new comment can reply to one parent).
-- Posts in feed are shown based on personal preference (the more similar a poster is to the user, the more likely the user will see that person's post)
+- Posts in feed are shown based on personal preference (the more similar a poster is to the user, the more likely the user will see that person's post).

 ### Chat (Optional)
 - Each user is able to direct message others.
 - Message is updated in real time.

 ### Profile
-- Show personal info (Name, age, gender, preference, avatar) of users
+- Show personal info (Name, age, gender, preference, avatar) of users.
 - If the user is owner of profile, they will have ability to change gender or love preference (not email or name due to impersonations).

 ### Favorites (Loved posts)
-- List of favourite post
+- List of favourite post.

 ### Admin page
 - See reported posts/users.